South Africa offers diverse regions and cultures and a variety of tour options.

 The Franschhoek Literary Festival – held during the third weekend of May - is a celebration of books and writers that is very popular amongst local bibliophiles and authors.
 If you harbor a deep interest in local South African culture, current affairs and African writers, you may find this festival incredibly rewarding.
 The festival is sponsored by Boekenhoutskloof – one of the finest wine estates in the region – and although the focus of the festival may not be on culinary exploits or wine appreciation, you’ll find that, no matter when you visit, you cannot separate Franschhoek from these elements.
 They are as part of the town as the Huguenot Memorial.

 Speaking of, Franschhoek’s annual Bastille Festival is essentially an homage to the town’s French Huguenot founders.
-Typically celebrated the weekend closest to France’s National Day (14 July), you’ll find the town awash in red, blue and white, with marching bands reverberating down the streets.
+Typically, celebrated the weekend closest to France’s National Day (14 July), you’ll find the town awash in red, blue and white, with marching bands reverberating down the streets.
 The main drawing card is the festival’s Food and Wine Marquee, where you can enjoy the most beguiling blend of local and French flavors.
-You’ll encounter stalls from all the finest local wine estates (eg. La Motte, Rupert & Rothschild, Haute Cabrière) and the most celebrated Franschhoek eateries (including Foliage, Grande Provence and Reuben’s).
+You’ll encounter stalls from all the finest local wine estates (e.g. La Motte, Rupert & Rothschild, Haute Cabrière) and the most celebrated Franschhoek eateries (including Foliage, Grande Provence and Reuben’s).

 The Winelands Chocolate Festival (last weekend of August) is altogether characterized by indulgence.
 The event markets itself as a celebration of South Africa’s best loved chocolatiers, pastry chefs, cake and sugar-craft artists.
 It is not particularly aimed at young candy lovers, but more adult connoisseurs of the delectable cocoa craft.
-Hosted at the Stellenbosch Wine Route’s esteemed Blaauwklippen Estate, visitors can expect a ‘Chocolate Theater’ (chocolate demo's, tutored brandy, whisky and bubbly tastings, chocolate and wine pairing experiences and Lindt chocolate afternoon tea sessions) chocolate exhibitions and competitions including extraordinary chocolate sculptures and, for ‘taking home’, the chocolate emporium.
+Hosted at the Stellenbosch Wine Route’s esteemed Blaauwklippen Estate, visitors can expect a ‘Chocolate Theater’ (chocolate demo's, tutored brandy, whiskey and bubbly tastings, chocolate and wine pairing experiences and Lindt chocolate afternoon tea sessions) chocolate exhibitions and competitions including extraordinary chocolate sculptures and, for ‘taking home’, the chocolate emporium.

-There is typically always something happening in the winelands, so if you are after a bit more excitement during your visit, be sure to check the calendar beforehand.
+There is typically always something happening in the Winelands, so if you are after a bit more excitement during your visit, be sure to check the calendar beforehand.

 While you are unlikely to make any grand, historical discoveries of your own, touring South Africa’s remarkable archaeological sites is sure to be an enlightening and rewarding experience nevertheless.
-This is, after all, the ‘cradle of humankind’, where homo sapiens, now spread across the continents of the world, can trace its ancient origins to.
+This is, after all, the ‘cradle of humankind’, where Homo sapiens, now spread across the continents of the world, can trace its ancient origins to.

 The UNESCO World Heritage Site known as “The Cradle of Humankind” is listed under National Geographic’s Best Trips of 2017.
 The 47 000-hectare site is a mere hour’s drive from South Africa’s capital city, Pretoria, and the sprawling metropolis of Johannesburg.
 Perhaps not surprisingly, it is not far from some of the oldest mountains in the world – the Magaliesberg Mountains, almost 100 times older than Everest.
 Though not nearly as impressive to behold, these prehistoric mountains harbor an intrinsically venerable (and scenic) element nonetheless.